LATHAM SHINDER

 Recent Book Projects

-Here are just a few of my recent editing and ghostwriting projects:
+Here are just a few of my recent editing and ghost writing projects:

-• medical memoir that reads like a thriller
+a medical memoir that reads like a thriller

-• a remarkable book about justice for a California supreme court judge
+a remarkable book about justice for a California supreme court judge

-Not long ago I edited a handful of other books: a 9/11 memoir about the connection between a father and a son, an architecture memoir about what it means to live small, and a coming of age memoir about a young boy whose father murdered his mother and how forgiveness has become the guiding principle in his life.
+Not long ago, I edited a handful of other books: a 9/11 memoir about the connection between a father and a son, an architecture memoir about what it means to live small, and a coming of age memoir about a young boy whose father murdered his mother and how forgiveness has become the guiding principle in his life.

 “LATHAM'S KNOWLEDGE OF STORY DESIGN EXCEEDED MY EXPECTATIONS."